uccser/cs-field-guide/csfieldguide/static/interactives/sorting-algorithms-configurator/README.md

-# Sorting Algorithms Configurator Interactive
+# Sorting Algorithms Configurator interactive

 **Author:** Alasdair Smith

 This is a small configurator for easy customisation of URL parameters in the Sorting Algorithms interactive.

-## Asset
+## Assets

 This interactive uses the eye icons by [Icons8](https://icons8.com) from the Sorting Algorithms interactive.
 They are stored in the `assets` folder of the `interactives/sorting-algorithms` directory.